 - Blackbox AI: Sift is great at calculating risk.
-But how exactly?
-It’s not always clear, because of the opaque nature of its blackbox algorithms.
+But how, exactly?
+It’s not always clear because of the opaque nature of its blackbox algorithms.

-Cybersource – Single Platform Commerce Solution
+Single Platform Commerce Solution

 When it comes to gathering credit card data, you’d be right to guess that Visa is pretty good at it.
-This is why it would make sense for the card operator to get into the payment protection industry by acquiring Cybersource, a fraud prevention company, back in 2010 (for a whopping $2B).
+This is why it would make sense for the card operator to get into the payment protection industry by acquiring Cybersource, a fraud prevention company, back in 2010 (for a whopping $2 billion).

 What it means for its users is that you can get a single point of control for payment acceptance, fraud management, and transaction security.
-In its own words, Cybersource’s goal is to reimagine payments via seamless personalized experiences that are friendly and secure.
+In its own words, Cybersource’s goal is to reimagine payments via seamless, personalized experiences that are friendly and secure.

-In practice, this is done via the standard IP and device analysis, along with behavior tracking and user authentication.
+In practice, this is done via standard IP and device analysis, along with behavior tracking and user authentication.
 The key point to note is that Cybersource takes a bit of an all-or-nothing approach, which means you’ll have to handle both payments and risk management with the company.

 - Payments and payment protection: The partnership with Visa makes it an attractive proposition if you need to start accepting payments on your site with peace of mind.